 Britain separated the region from the Punjab of India in 1901 and constituted the North-West Frontier Province, whose people voted to join newly independent Pakistan in 1947.
 Following the absorption of the North-West Frontier Province into Pakistan, neighboring Afghanistan engendered the Pushtunistan Controversy (see Afghanistan).
 From 1955 to 1970 the North-West Frontier Province was a section of the consolidated province of West Pakistan.
 In 1970, the region was once again granted provincial status.

 The Soviet invasion of Afghanistan caused over 3 million refugees to flee to the province.
 Peshawar became the military and political center of the Afghan anti-Soviet coalition.
 The Soviet withdrawal in 1989 raised hopes that the refugees would be repatriated.
 Although renewed factional fighting in 1992 threatened the process, all Afghan tented refugee camps were closed by 1995.
 The province was renamed Khyber Pakhtunkhwa in 2010; the change was unpopular with the province's non-Pashto-speaking minorities, especially the Hindkowans.
-In 2018 Pakistan enacted legislation that would lead to the incorporation of the largely Pathan Federally Administered Tribal Areas (see Tribal Areas ) into the province by 2020.
+In 2018 Pakistan enacted legislation and constitutional amendments that incorporated the largely Pathan Federally Administered Tribal Areas (see Tribal Areas) into the province, with full integration occuring by 2020.